jdvilla94/jdvilla94/README.md

 Hello my name is Josue David Villanueva, but i go by JD for short.
-I attended DePaul University and graduated with a degree in computer sciece with a concentration in software development.
+First generation college graduate from DePaul University.
+Obtained a Bachelor’s in Computer Science with a concentration in Software Development.
+I am interested in an opportunity in UX Design.
-I know how to program in various languages such as swift, python, html, css, and a bit of java.
-My passion lies in the web development,game development, block chain development, and UI/UX design.
+Design is my passion.
+Looking to pursue my Masters in Human Interaction.
 I am looking for a fulltime job developing or designing applications.
-You can reach me best by emailing me at jdvilla43@gmail.com or by my phone number 6309130489
+You can reach me best by emailing me at jdvilla43@gmail.com

 Thank you